shsuyu/H0LiCOW-public/H0_tension_plots/README.md

 ### This is amazing, can I use it?
 Yes sure, but please cite our <a href="http://doi.org/10.5281/zenodo.3635517"> Zenodo entry </a> (bibtex entry <a href="https://zenodo.org/record/3635517/export/hx#.XmEBgy2ZN-U"> here</a>).
 The code is simple enough so that it shouldn't take long to anyone with basic python skills to understand how it works.
 You can always reach us directly or by creating an issue if you would like an updated/modified version for your needs.

-If you use this plot, do not forget to also properly cite each of the individual measurements :
+The individual measurements shown on this plot corresponds to the following references :

  * <a href="https://ui.adsabs.harvard.edu/abs/2018arXiv180706209P/abstract"> Planck 2018 results</a>, using CMB observation from Planck
  * <a href="https://ui.adsabs.harvard.edu/abs/2018MNRAS.480.3879A/abstract"> DES Year 1 results</a>, using clustering and weak lensing in combination with BAO and BBN.
  * <a href="https://ui.adsabs.harvard.edu/abs/2020arXiv200204035P/abstract"> Philcox et al. (2020)</a>, using Full-Shape and BAO analyses in the BOSS survey in combination with BBN.
- * <a href="https://ui.adsabs.harvard.edu/abs/2019ApJ...876...85R/abstract">  SH0ES</a>, using the distance ladder method with SNe Ia and Cepheids.
+ * <a href="https://ui.adsabs.harvard.edu/abs/2020arXiv201208534R/abstract">  SH0ES</a>, using the distance ladder method with SNe Ia, Cepheids and parallaxes from Gaia EDR3.
  * <a href="https://ui.adsabs.harvard.edu/abs/2019ApJ...882...34F/abstract"> CCHP 2019</a>, <a href="https://ui.adsabs.harvard.edu/abs/2020ApJ...891...57F/abstract"> CCHP 2020</a>, using the distance ladder method with SNe Ia and the Tip of the Red Giand Branch.
  * <a href="https://ui.adsabs.harvard.edu/abs/2020ApJ...889....5H/abstract"> MIRAS</a>, using the distance ladder method with SNIe Ia and Mira variables
  * <a href="https://ui.adsabs.harvard.edu/abs/2019arXiv190704869W/abstract"> H0LiCOW 6-lenses results</a> + <a href="https://ui.adsabs.harvard.edu/abs/2020MNRAS.494.6072S/abstract"> STRIDES</a>, using time-delay cosmography in lensed quasars